Energy and Climate Change

 - Nov 24, 2014

-The CSIS Energy and National Security Program is pleased to welcome Fatih Birol, Chief Economist at the International Energy Agency (IEA), to present the IEA's 2014 World Energy Outlook.
+The CSIS Energy and National Security Program hosted Fatih Birol, Chief Economist at the International Energy Agency (IEA), to present the IEA's 2014 World Energy Outlook.
 The global energy landscape is evolving at a rapid pace, reshaping long-held expectations for our energy future.
-Dr.

 - Nov 21, 2014